riaz/GenAISys/README.md

     poetry run pytest # this will run all the tests

+    Note: its seems its easier to run all tests in poetry quite easy, but bit difficult when running for a individual file

+    pytest tests/systems # here we will run the systems tests only

 ### Publishing

 This is a poerty project and we are publishing the project to pypi.Make sure you have your pypi token or copy from your .pypirc file.
 Set the following before running poetry publish